lovablelabs/docs/src/tips-tricks/using-videos.md

 ![Copy video file path](/assets/using-videos-github-selecting.png)

-**Reference the video in GPT Engineer** - Now, you can embed the video by specifying the file path in your prompt.
+**Reference the video in Lovable** - Now, you can embed the video by specifying the file path in your prompt.
 For example, you can use a prompt like this one:

 !!! example "Using a video from public folder"
     Example prompt: